Abhi18022/Indian-Mooc/README.md

 # Indian-Mooc
-This is a list of resourse on E-learning native to India
+This is a list of resourse for E-learning native to India